 El Valle RV Park

-Description: Owned and operated by an RVing couple, this beautiful campground is set amongst the vineyards and has wine barrel cabins available for nightly stays.
+El Valle RV Park is owned and operated by an RVing couple.
+This beautiful campground is set amongst the vineyards and has wine barrel cabins available for nightly stays.
 Amenities include wifi, full hookups, a dump station, bathrooms, and hot showers.

 Baja Camping Packing List